Pharmacy Student Rotations

-Orientation for pediatric rotations begins in the inpatient pharmacy at 8:30 am.
-Upon arrival at the hospital, students are required to fill out a name badge at the security desk located at the front entrance of the hospital.
+Upon arrival at the hospital, students are required to obtain a name badge at the security desk located at the front entrance of the hospital.
 To reach the pharmacy, follow the hallway to the left of the front entrance security desk past the outpatient pharmacy, Bass Center and toy train.
 Take the elevator on the right to the second floor.
 Upon exiting the elevator, turn right, then left down the first hallway, past the double doors to the inpatient pharmacy.

 Please see the Stanford University Parking & Transportation Services website at http://transportation.stanford.edu/ for more information about parking/transportation options at LPCH.
 Most students opt to purchase a “C” permit.
 You can purchase parking permits directly from The Parking & Transportation Services office.
 The office is located at 340 Bonair Siding and is open weekdays from 0730-1700

 The pharmacy dress code is professional/business casual.
-A pharmacy laboratory coat is also recommended when rotating through the general pediatric unit and other units.
 Closed-toed shoes are mandatory.

 Attendance is mandatory Monday through Friday (with the exception of school holidays), from 8:00 am until 5:30 pm.
 Personal leave is allowed for medical or family emergencies only.
 All other absences must be approved by the student program coordinators one week prior to the first day of rotation.
 Make up work may be assigned at the discretion of the preceptor.